wpeka/wpadcenter/README.txt

 - You can set instructions to <strong>display ads on specific devices</strong> to show ads to the users based upon the device they are using to access your website.
 - With this plugin, you can also show <strong>text ads</strong> on your website.
 - Use <strong>AMP ads</strong> on AMP pages to reduce the loading time and to improve ad performance.
+- You can also choose to display ads to users after taking their consent.
+- With AdCenter you can mark the ad links with do-follow, no-follow, or UGC, thereby giving you more control over your SEO.

 == Why WP AdCenter? ==